suzuna08/Map-app/README.md

 3. **Enrich** imported places by clicking "Fetch Details" to pull ratings, addresses, coordinates, and category data from Google
 4. **Rate** places by clicking the rating display on any card to open the star editor — drag or tap to set a 0.5–5.0 rating
 5. **Tag** places with custom tags directly on each card or via the Tag Manager
-6. **Filter** by clicking category, area, or custom tags in the sidebar or inline filter bar
+6. **Filter** by clicking custom tag pills in the inline filter bar, or select a source filter
-7. **Browse** on the map -- click pins to see details, click cards to fly to their location
+7. **Browse** on the map — click pins to see details, click cards to fly to their location
 8. **Reorder tags** by dragging them in the filter bar (long-press on mobile)
+9. **Create collections** to curate shareable groups of places — share via public link
+10. **Save views** to bookmark your current filter/sort/layout as a named preset

 ## Scripts